iMM-Workshops/2024_Hitchhiker_Guide_scRNA-seq/Day_3_Adaptive_Immune_Receptor/README.md

 # Adaptive Immune Receptor (AIR)

-This session is handled by Lisa Dratva
+This session is handled by Lisa Dratva.

+If you have any questions or comments regarding the session or future VDJ analysis, please don't hesitate to reach me at [LMD76@cam.ac.uk](mailto:lmd76@cam.ac.uk) and connect on [LinkedIn](https://www.linkedin.com/in/lisadratva/)!

 ## Installation